flutter/website/src/reference/crash-reporting.md

 [Google Privacy Policy][].

-Additionally, you may review the recently reported data in the `dart-flutter-telemetry.log` file on your disk.
+Additionally, you may review the recently reported data in the `.dart-tool/dart-flutter-telemetry.log` file under the HOME directory.

 ## Disabling analytics reporting